nugwuegbu/medcor_new_backend/replit.md

 - July 05, 2025.
 Fixed avatar repetition issue - removed duplicate HeyGen avatar instance on doctors page and disabled hover speech to prevent continuous speaking
 - July 05, 2025.
 Added Turkish language support with proper system prompts and automatic detection from message content
 - July 05, 2025.
 Fixed weather greeting to properly display on first user message only
-- July 05, 2025.
-Fixed missing HeyGen avatar on doctors page - made widget props optional and set default to always visible
-- July 05, 2025.
-Added AvatarChatWidget to main App component so it appears on all pages consistently
-- July 05, 2025.
-Restored HeyGen avatar to full-screen immersive experience with transparent overlays and better styling

 ## User Preferences